+Food Microbiology (3) BIO 4414 This course focuses on topics in microbial metabolism, food spoilage, food preservation techniques, and foodborne pathogens and their control.
+Some molecular techniques will be introduced.
+Prerequisite: BIO 3372/L372.
+Co-requisite: BIO L414.
 BIO L414 Food Microbiology Lab (1) This lab focuses on advanced microbiological laboratory techniques including enumeration and analysis of bacteria in food, water, and dairy products.
 Prerequisites: BIO 3372/L372.
 Co-requisite: BIO 4414.
 BIO 4416 Microbial Ecology (3) A study of the diversity and ecology of microbial populations in ecosystems, with the emphasis on the roles they play in biogeochemical cycles, their contributions to metabolic diversity, their interactions with animals and plants, their niches and bioremediation.
 Prerequisites: BIO 3372/L372, CHM 3342/L342.
 Co-requisite: BIO L416.
 BIO L416 Microbial Ecology Lab (1-3) A study of the diversity and ecology of microbial populations in ecosystems, with the emphasis on the roles they play in biogeochemical cycles, their contributions to metabolic diversity, their interactions with animals and plants, their niches and bioremediation.
 Prerequisites: BIO 3372/L372, CHM 3342/L342.
 Co-requisite: BIO 4416.

-BIO 4418 Food Laws and Regulations (3) Introduction to federal, state and local laws pertaining to food safety and sanitation, proper food preservation and labeling, environmental and commission regulations, Federal Trade Commission regulations, Kosher and Halal food laws, and topics in biotechnology.
+Food Laws and Regulations (3) BIO 4418 Introduction to federal, state and local laws pertaining to food safety and sanitation, proper food preservation and labeling, environmental and occupational regulations, Federal Trade Commission regulations, Kosher and Halal food laws, and topics in biotechnology.
 Prerequisite: BIO 3372/L372.
 Co-requisite: BIO 4414/L414.
 BIO 4420 Field Vertebrate Zoology (4-7) The basics of vertebrate identification, with emphasis on phylogeny, anatomy, morphology, life histories, habitats, distributions, and conservation.
 Prerequisites: BIO 1101/L101, CHM 1143/L143.
 BIO 4421 Population Ecology (3) Animal and plant populations, food supply, competition, disease, fecundity, distribution, and other environmental factors.
-Management of endangered species and protected ecosystems are included.
+Management of endangered species and protected ecosystems are included Prerequisites: BIO 2229/L229, CHM 1143/L143, MTH 2210.
+Co-requisite: BIO L421.

+BIO L421 Population Ecology Lab (1-3) Field exercises in identifying ecological problems, formulating and testing hypotheses, and evaluating data using standard statistical methods.
 Prerequisites: BIO 2229/L229, CHM 1143/L143, MTH 2210.

-Co-requisite: BIO L421.

-BIO L421 Population Ecology Lab (1-3)

-Field exercises in identifying ecological problems, formulating and testing hypotheses, and evaluating data using standard statistical methods Prerequisites: BIO 2229/L229, CHM 1143/L143, MTH 2210.

 Co-requisite: BIO 4421.